-A: The next section discusses PacifiCorp's current level of performance, and indications that PacifiCorp's performance may be likely to improve regardless of this merger proposal.
-Section IV discusses the strengths and weaknesses of Scottish Power's offers of improved performance at Pacifi-

-- 1 Corp.
-Section V goes into greater detail regarding technical problems in - 2 Scottish Power's proposal and supporting analysis.
-Section VI considers - whether a merger with Scottish Power would be likely produce significantly - better performance at PacifiCorp than could be achieved without the merger. - 5 Section VII reviews Scottish Power's proposal for low-income assistance. - 6 Section VIII summarizes my recommendations to the Commission.
+A: The next section discusses PacifiCorp's current level of performance, 2 and indications that PacifiCorp's performance may be likely to improve 3 regardless of this merger proposal.
+Section IV discusses the strengths 4 and weaknesses of Scottish Power's offers of improved performance 5 at PacifiCorp.
+Section V goes into greater detail regarding technical 6 problems in Scottish Power's proposal and supporting analysis.
+7 Section VI considers whether a merger with Scottish Power would be 8 likely produce significantly better performance at PacifiCorp than 9 could be achieved without the merger.
+Section VII summarizes my 10 recommendations to the Commission.
+11

-7 III.
+12 III.
 PacifiCorp's Performance

-- 8 Q: For what areas of PacifiCorp's performance do you have current - 9 information? - 10 A: PacifiCorp has provided data on its T&D reliability, telephone service - performance, and customer satisfaction.
-I discuss these three areas in turn. - 12 A. T&D Reliability - 13 Q: Is improvement in T&D reliability a major theme of the Scottish Power - 14 analysis of merger benefits? - 15 A: Yes.
-Standards for T&D performance are the subject of five of the seven the - proposed performance standards: - 1.
-System average interruption duration index (SAIDI) - 2.
+- 13 Q: For what areas of PacifiCorp's performance do you have current - 14 information? - 15 A: PacifiCorp has provided data on its T&D reliability, telephone service - performance, and customer satisfaction.
+I discuss these three areas in - turn.

+- 18 A. T&D Reliability

+- 19 Q: Is improvement in T&D reliability a major theme of the Scottish

+- 20 Power analysis of merger benefits?

+- 21 A: Yes.
+Standards for T&D performance are the subject of five of the

+- seven the proposed performance standards:

+- 1. System average interruption duration index (SAIDI) - 2 2.
 System average interruption frequency index (SAIFI) - 3.
-Momentary average interruption frequency index (MAIFI) - 4.
-Circuit Performance Indicator (CPI) for the five worst-performing - 21 circuits in each state - 5.
-Supply restoration for 80% of customers within 3 hours

-In addition, the company's Customer Guarantee 1 (a promise to restore power) also deals with T&D reliability.
+Momentary average interruption frequency index (MAIFI) - 4 4.
+Circuit Performance Indicator (CPI) for the five worst-performing circuits in each state - 5.
+Supply restoration for 80% of customers within 3 hours In addition, the company's Customer Guarantee 1 (a promise to restore power) also deals with T&D reliability.

-3 Q: Is PacifiCorp's T&D performance problematic?
+9 Q: Is PacifiCorp's T&D performance problematic?

-A: PacifiCorp's T&D reliability does not appear to be particularly troublesome, compared to that of other utilities.
+10 A: PacifiCorp's T&D reliability does not appear to be particularly troublesome, compared to that of other utilities.

-6 Q: Is the comparison of T&D performance across utilities straightforward?
+12 Q: Is the comparison of T&D performance across utilities straightforward?

-No. Comparisons between utilities are difficult, due to differences in service territories and in data collection.
-Rural utilities tend to have more outages than urban utilities, since they have more line per customer, and those lines are overhead, rather than underground.2 Some utilities are in areas that suffer frequent ice storms; others face tornadoes, hurricanes, landslides or corrosion induced by salt spray.
-Imposed on all these inherent differences is additional dimensions of variation with respect to each utility's definitions of outages (such as how long an outage must be to count in SAIFI, or whether outages affecting only one customer count) and of excluded events (such as the definition of "extreme events"), and each utility's accuracy in reporting the number of customers disconnected.
+No. Comparisons between utilities are difficult, due to differences in 14 A: service territories and in data collection.
+Rural utilities tend to have 15 more outages than urban utilities, since they have more line per 16 customer, and those lines are overhead, rather than underground.2 17 Some utilities are in areas that suffer frequent ice storms; others face 18 tornadoes, hurricanes, landslides or corrosion induced by salt spray.
+19 Imposed on all these inherent differences is additional dimensions of 20 variation with respect to each utility's definitions of outages (such as 21